Ypsilenna/ypsilenna.github.io/_artworks/2024-004-aria-crystals.md

 thumbnail: /static/image/thumbnails/2024-004.png
 cover: /static/image/artworks/2024-004.jpg
 stamp: 9949
+ogimage: /static/image/thumbnails/2024-004.png
+ogdesc: The first drawing made based on a prompt I got from my simple prompt generator I made in javascript (made is too strong a word, most of it works because my partner and my friend helped me with it, lol).
 ---
 The first drawing made based on a prompt I got from my simple prompt generator I made in javascript (made is too strong a word, most of it works because my partner and my friend helped me with it, lol).